symphco/engineering-standards/standards/apis_backend_db_naming_standards.md

 - **API Controllers** should be named in PascalCase with the word 'Controller' at the end.
 For example, if you have a controller for users, it should be named 'UsersController'.
 If the controller is for user roles, it should be named 'UserRolesController'.

-- **API Functions** should be named in camelCase.
+- **API Functions** should be prefixed with verb and named in camelCase.
 For example, if you have a function that gets user data, it should be named 'getUserData'.
 If the function is for updating user roles, it should be named 'updateUserRoles'.

 In code, this would look like: